sky-uk/anticipy/docs/source/overview.rst

 Overview
 ********

-AnticiPy is a tool to generate forecasts for time series.
+Anticipy is a tool to generate forecasts for time series.
 It takes a pandas Series or DataFrame as input, and returns a DataFrame with the forecasted values for a given period of time.

 Features:

 * **Simple interface**.
 Start forecasting with a single function call on a pandas DataFrame.
 * **Model selection**.
-If you provide different multiple models (e.g. linear, sigmoidal, exponential), the tool will compare them and choose the best fit for your data.
+If you provide different models (e.g. linear, sigmoidal, exponential), the tool will compare them and choose the best fit for your data.
 * **Trend and seasonality**.
 Support for weekly and monthly seasonality, among other types.
 * **Calendar events**.
 Provide lists of special dates, such as holiday seasons or bank holidays, to improve model